RdeSwart/friends-quiz/README.md

 Theme tune for Friends at [Archive.org](https://archive.org/details/tvtunes_31736)

 The image frame for the main page was taken from [Comedy Shop](https://comedyshop.com/products/new-world-sales-friends-frame-magnet-mcm-005) and background removed in [Canva](https://www.canva.com/)

+I changed the cursor to a cup of coffee emoji.
+The code for this was acquired at [Emoji Cursor App](https://www.emojicursor.app/)

+I got the coffee cup emoji from [Emoji DB](https://emojidb.org/friends-tv-show-emojis)